Randrianasulu/c86/README.md

 It goes as far as as compiling .o file correctly recognizable by objdump86 from dev86.

 No idea about libraries, I used headers from https://github.com/alexfru/SmallerC

+cpp currently not compiling, I used clang's cpp by making symlink with name cpoc_cpp to it and putting it in PATH